Princess Protection Program: Music

 The film introduced two songs: a duet recorded by Lovato and Gomez called "One and the Same" and a song recorded by Mitchel Musso called "The Girl Can't Help It".
 Both songs were included on the compilation album Disney Channel Playlist, which was released on June 9, 2009.
 The film also includes the song "Two Worlds Collide" by Lovato (featured on Lovato's debut album Don't Forget), "Saturdays and Sundays" by KSM (featured on their album Read Between the Lines) and "Ride" by Diana Page.

 One and the Same

 "One and the Same" is a song performed by the main actors Lovato and Gomez.
 The song was written by Vitamin C, Michael Kotch and Dave Derby and was produced by Mitch Allan.
 The song's music video was included on the DVD of the film.
 The song was also featured on the compilation album, Disney Channel Playlist, which was released on June 9, 2009.
+The music video premiered on Disney Channel on June 17.